10 Basic Qualifications for Liberation

 If your thoughts are not happy the world will not smile at you.
 If they are, it will.
 Attachment to any sense organ can get you in trouble.

 The most important sense to control is the organ of speech because it is through our words that both healthy and unhealthy emotions reach the world.
-The rules of communication require truthful and pleasant speech in so far as you want to succeed in life.
+The rules of communication require truthful and pleasant speech.
+Meaning telling the truth needs to be balanced with delivery, tone and timing.

 5) Doing What is Appropriate to your Nature (Svadharma)